3

 TREBLE Adjusts amp high-frequency range.

-MIDDLE Adjusts amp mid-frequency range.
+MIDDLE Adjusts amp mid-frequency r ange.

 BASS Adjusts amp low-frequency range.